gnstimar/console-practices/README.md

 - Branch and merging:
   - "git branch first_branch": create a new branch
   - "git checkout first_branch": go to the new branch
   - Make changes, commit them and merge it back into the main branch
+    - "git push -u origin first_branch" : creates a new remote branch and pushes the commit there